Kazakh–Dzungar Wars: Sixth Kazakh-Dzungar War

+Seventh Kazakh-Dzungar War

 At the end of February 1741, the 30,000 strong Dzungar army, under the command of Septen and his elder son, Galdan Tsereng Lama-Dorji, again invaded Kazakhstan and reached Tobol and the Ishim river with skirmishes.
 The campaign lasted until the summer of 1741.
 During these battles against Dzungars, Abylai Khan, one of the prominent batyrs, was captured along with his companions.
 Commanding a small scout detachment of only 200 soldiers, Abylai burst directly into the location of the enemy's main forces.
 Surrounded on all sides by an army of thousands, the Kazakhs were captured.
+His capture was a significant blow to Kazakh morale and military leadership.
+He was held prisoner for several years before a ransom was negotiated.
 Shortly after not long fights, a small force of Sultan Barak was defeated as well.
-Sultan Durgun, batyr Akymshyn, Koptugan were captured and taken to Dzungaria.
+Sultan Durgun, Akymshyn batyr, Koptugan were captured and taken to Dzungaria.

+Despite these successes, the Dzungars failed to achieve their main goal—to defeat the main forces of the Middle Zhuz and destroy its population.
+The bulk of the Kazakh uluses migrated beyond the Tobol River, after which their enemies sent a guide from among the prisoners to follow them.
+He deliberately led them through frost and snow, causing many to freeze to death.
+The enraged Dzungars burned him and, abandoning their further advance, returned.
+And to indicate the other such Cossack hordes, the captive comrade led them, the Kalmyks of the Cossack horde, and he deliberately led them astray and caused great snow and frost, because he was a heretic, and because of that, the Kalmyks barely escaped, and several died from the cold, and so they, the Kalmyks burned that heretic thief and went back to attack the Cossack dwellings, which were apparently very crowded, but because of the above-mentioned loss of their people from the frost, they did not dare to attack them and so they returned.".
+About 15,000 soldiers returned with Septem, while the other detachments continued to operate separately, “behind rocks and close to Kirghiz (Kazakh) dwellings.”.